GHeinzelmann/BAT.py/README.md

 The user should download the input-files.zip file from the link above.
 The README file included explains how to use these input files with the latest BAT2 distribution.

-# Performing the calculations with OpenMM
+# Performing ABFE calculations with OpenMM

 BAT also allows the user to run all simulations using the free OpenMM engine [11-15] with OpenMMTools [16].
 In this case, instead of the _pmemd.cuda_ software from AMBER, OpenMM 7.7.0 or later and OpenMMTools 0.21.3 or later should be installed and in your path.
 See the Quick-installation-tutorial.pdf file, located inside the ./doc folder, for instructions on how to install these two programs.

 The OpenMM simulations are fully integrated into the BAT workflow, with the equilibration, free energy and analysis steps performed the same way as explained in the tutorial above.
-Example input files are provided for the OpenMM software as well: input-sdr-openmm.in for the merged SDR method, and example-input-files/input-dd-openmm.in for double decoupling with separated restraints.
-The simulation time per calculation for each approach is also 100.8 ns and 148 ns, respectively.
+Example input files are provided for the OpenMM software on the same BRD4(2) sample system: input-openmm-rank.in for calculating the ABFE values of different ligands, and ./example-input-files/input-openmm-dock.in to compare docked poses, both using the SDR method and with the same 100.8 ns of simulation time.
 More details on the OpenMM-specific BAT input variables can be found in the User Guide.

-In order to run the equilibration and free energy simulations in the respective folders, inside them are included a bash script, to perform the simulations in a local machine, as well as the PBS-run and SLURMM-run scripts.
+In order to run the OpenMM equilibration and free energy simulations in their respective folders, inside them are included the run-local.bash script, to perform the simulations in a local machine, as well as the PBS-run and SLURMM-run scripts.
 Both of these files might have to be adjusted, depending on your computer or server configuration.
 After concluding the simulations and performing the final analysis step, the results will be written in the same location and in the same format as with the AMBER version.

-The BAT setup allows for systems equilibrated with AMBER (equil step) to serve as input for calculations using OpenMM (fe and analysis setps), and vice-versa.
+The BAT setup allows for systems equilibrated with AMBER (equilibration step) to serve as input for calculations using OpenMM (fe and analysis steps), and vice-versa.
 That way, the user can compare the AMBER and OpenMM free energy results calculated over the same equilibrated states.

+# RBFE calculations

+BAT also offers the choice of performing RBFE calculations, using either the common-core or the separate topologies approach.
+The calculation procedure is also fully automated, using the same workflow and steps from the tutorial above.
+Below a brief description of each RBFE method.

+## Common-core approach (AMBER only)

+The common core approach, also known as regular RBFE, does not use restraints between the protein and the ligands, maintaining a common region between the two bound molecules that are being transformed.
+However, this method requires that the ligands have a high degree of similarity, which might not always be the case.

+Inside the ./Common-core-RBFE folder we provide a detailed explanation of our AMBER common-core RBFE approach, and the associated BAT options for it.
+We also include a tutorial to obtain the relative binding free energies of three pairs of ligands that bind to the BRD4(2) bromodomain, and are similar enough to be suitable for this type of calculation.

+## Using Separate Topologies

+The relative calculations from BAT.py can also use the separate topologies (SepTop) approach, which was proposed originally by Rocklin et al. [17], and recently reintroduced by Baumann et al. [18].
+Here we propose three different paths with two possible thermodynamic cycles, introducing the new free energy components **x**, **ex** and **sp**.
+Our SDR approach makes our calculations also suitable for transformations between ligands that have different net charges.
+More details on the theory and methodology of RBFE calculations using SepTop are provided in the Relative User Guide, inside the ./doc folder.

+![](doc/cycle.jpg)

+The SepTop calculations can be done using either the AMBER or OpenMM simulation engines, and we include sample BAT input files for them inside the ./example-input-files folder.
+For OpenMM the file is called input-relative-openmm.in, and for AMBER input-relative-amber.in, both for comparing different ligands.

+The BAT calculations using these input files use the same coordinate input files already present inside the ./BAT/all-poses/ folder, and the procedure to perform them is the same from the ABFE calculations.
+For instance, when using the OpenMM input file follow the steps below inside the ./BAT folder:

+python BAT.py -i input-relative-openmm.in -s equil

+\**Run equilibration simulations*\*

+python BAT.py -i input-relative-openmm.in -s fe

+\**Run free energy simulations*\*

+python BAT.py -i input-relative-openmm.in -s analysis

+The same goes for ther AMBER case.
+Instructions on how to interpret the RBFE results can be found in the Relative User Guide.
+If comparing ABFE and RBFE results using SepTop on the same systems, the same equilibrated states can be used for both of them, so the equilibration step does not need to be performed again.

-# Extending it to other systems
+# Extending the BAT workflow to other systems

 ## Additional ligands to BRD4(2)

-The sample system shown here uses a particular ligand that binds to the second bromodomain of the BRD4 protein - BRD4(2).
+The sample systems shown here uses a set of ligands that bind to the second bromodomain of the BRD4 protein - BRD4(2).
 The system alignment, parameter generation and assignment of the ligand anchor atoms is done automatically, so these same calculations can be extended to any other ligand that binds to this receptor.
-The only thing needed is the files in the ./all-poses folder to be changed, including the docked receptor and poses pdb files, as well as the crystal structure if desired.
+The only thing needed is the files in the ./all-poses folder to be changed, including the docked receptor and poses/ligands pdb files, as well as the crystal structure if desired.

 ## Additional receptors

 To include a new receptor system, some additional input data is needed.
 They include a reference.pdb file to align the system using USalign, three chosen protein anchors, and possibly a few variables for ligand anchor atom search.
-These can be found inside the ./systems-library folder for three other bromodomains (CREBBP, BRD4(1) and BAZ2B) and the T4 Lysozyme.
-Other systems will be added with time, as the program is further tested and validated.
+An explanation on how to define these is provided in the User Guide, inside the ./doc folder.
+The ./systems-library folder also has setup examples for three other bromodomains (CREBBP, BRD4(1) and BAZ2B) and the T4 Lysozyme.
+BAT input parameters for the multi-chain HIV-1 system can be found in Ref.
+[1] at the link https://pubs.acs.org/doi/10.1021/acs.jctc.4c01153.

-# RBFE calculations

-The relative calculations from BAT.py will use the separate topologies (SepTop) approach, which was proposed originally by Rocklin et al. [17], and recently reintroduced by Baumann et al. [18].
-Here we propose three different paths with two possible thermodynamic cycles, introducing the new free energy components **x**, **ex** and **sp**.
-Our SDR approach makes our calculations also suitable for transformations between ligands that have different net charges.

-![](doc/cycle.jpg)

-A few example input files for RBFE calculations are provided inside the ./BAT/example-input-files/ folder, which can be used the same way as explained in the ABFE tutorial above.
-More details on the meaning of each file are provided in the Relative User Guide, inside the ./doc folder.

 # More information and BAT.py citations